nextgis/nextgisweb/doc/internal/apitype.rst

 - Declared as ``msgspec.Struct``
 - Wrapped into the ``AsJSON`` helper
-- Decorated with ``@viewargs(renderer="msgspec")``

-The first two options support OpenAPI schema generation and static type checking, here is the examples:
+These options support OpenAPI schema generation and static type checking, here is the examples:

 .. code-block:: python